-Women’s Emerging Leaders Program
+Women’s Emerging Leaders

-WEL is a ten month program consisting of two components: an intensive Leadership Essentials for Women workshop and enrollment in the Nonprofit Essentials Program, a series of skill building classes jointly sponsored by HandsOn NWNC and Wake Forest University’s Pro Humanitate Institute.
+WEL is a ten-month program consisting of two components: an intensive Leadership Essentials for Women workshop and enrollment in the Nonprofit Essentials Program, a series of skill-building classes jointly sponsored by HandsOn NWNC and Wake Forest University’s Office of Civic and Community Engagement.

-Apply here (WEL applications due – June 28, 2019)
+Apply here WEL applications are due Friday, July 28, 2023

 - “I made connections that have helped me significantly in my work.
 The leadership training has helped me be a more effective team leader and adapt to the changing needs of my team more flexibly (and learn from the things that didn’t go well).
 The topics discussed in the training have also helped me feel more confident in my volunteer work as well as given me ideas for how my agency can improve the work that we are doing.
 And, the networking opportunities have helped connect me to new volunteer opportunities and helped me to feel more comfortable networking and asking for assistance from other professionals when needed.”

 - “I have been positively impacted by the WEL program to date.
-The program has allowed me to engage with others and provided me with a network of female professionals in the Winston Salem/Forsyth county area.
+The program has allowed me to engage with others and provided me with a network of female professionals in the Winston Salem/Forsyth County area.
 I have learned so much about my strengths and how to overcome my weaknesses during this experience.
 I also truly enjoyed being paired with an accountability partner.”

 - “In September, right after the training, I shared some of the highlights from the session with my colleagues – videos, examples, ideas on leadership, tool kits, and handouts.
 I find myself coming back to the green folder regularly looking for a certain survey, some particular part of the workshop, or the handouts.
 The value was absolutely priceless.
 Nonprofit Essentials classes feel new every time as there’s always some piece of information I didn’t know before that I can implement immediately in my everyday work.”

-For more information, contact Kathy Davis.
+For more information, contact the Program Director.